okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-private-app/main/index.md

 ## Create your private integration in Okta

-After you've built your app SSO integration, you can use the Application Integration Wizard (AIW) in the Admin Console to create your app integration instance.
+After you've built your app SSO integration, use the Application Integration Wizard (AIW) in the Admin Console to create your app integration instance.
 This instance provides you with client credentials or metadata for your SSO flows.

-> **Note:** For best practices, create two or three additional admin users in your Okta org to manage the integration.
+> **Note:** For best practices, create two or three extra admin users in your Okta org to manage the integration.
 This ensures that your team can access the integration for updates in the future.

 1. Sign in to your [developer-edition Okta org](/login/) as a user with administrative privileges.
 1. Go to **Applications** > **Applications** in the Admin Console.